-The Company's exploration properties are in Canada, Morocco and Côte D'Ivoire.
-Canada and Morocco are considered to be politically stable insofar as the laws governing mining tenure and mining activities are concerned.
-Côte d'Ivoir has recently held elections and transparency improving and local corruption reducing.
-The laws governing mining tenure and mining activities are codified but still susceptible to local influence.
+The Company's exploration properties are in Canada, Guinea, Morocco, Mali and Côte D'Ivoire.
+Canada, Mali and Morocco are considered to be politically stable insofar as the laws governing mining tenure and mining activities are concerned.
+Côte d'Ivoire has recently held elections, and transparency is improving and local corruption reducing.
+In both Mali and Côte D'Ivoire the laws governing mining tenure and mining activities are codified but still susceptible to local influence.
 Therefore, there remains the possibility of political instability, changes to mining regulations or local corruption which could result in the impairment or loss of mining title or impairment of the value of interests held in that country.
 The Company exercises usual due diligence with respect to determining title to properties in which it has a material interest.
 However, the Company's property interests may be subject to prior unregistered agreements, transfers or land claims by local persons and title may be affected by undetected defects.
 There is no guarantee that property titles will not be challenged or impugned.